ni/systemlink-operations-handbook/handbook/python-dataplugins/python-dataplugins.md

 from pathlib import Path
 def read_store(self, parameter):
    """
-      Read data file and return a Python dictionary that contains groups and channels in a TDM-like structure.
+      Read data file and returns a Python dictionary that contains groups and channels in a TDM-like structure.
    """

    # String: Contains the absolute path to the data file
    file_path = os.path.realpath(parameter["file"])
-   # Boolean: Denotes if data file was accessed by SystemLink DataFinder
+   # Boolean: Denotes whether data file was accessed by SystemLink DataFinder
    # => the bulk data was not touched.
    is_datafinder_indexer = parameter["datafinder"]